xploretv2go/zeroconf-wp-plugin/README.md

 ## Troubleshooting
 - in case of running into issues with CORS for private networks on Chromium/Chrome browsers make sure to go to your browser settings and disable the following setting. `chrome://flags/#block-insecure-private-network-requests`
+- More information on this issue and why it is happening can be found under https://developer.chrome.com/blog/private-network-access-update/